ZHANG-zzt/LLM-for-AUV./README.md

 * Install [Ignition Gazebo](https://gazebosim.org/docs/garden/ros_installation/)

 # LLM in ROS2
-The combination of LLM and ROS2 aims to utilize the Large Language Model's (LLM) ability to understand natural language commands in conjunction with ROS2's robotics framework to provide an efficient and flexible control system.
+The combination of LLM and ROS2 aims to utilize the LLM's ability to understand natural language commands in conjunction with ROS2's robotics framework to provide an efficient and flexible control system.